ncou/php-login-advanced/README.md

 ## Live-demo

-No live demo page available at the moment
+A live demo can be seen here at [austinkregel.com](http://php-login.austinkregel.com/).
+Please note that the database, truncates (deletes all data) form itself every 2 weeks.

 ## Requirements